kinertiateam/goBoost-API-Docs/source/index.html.md

 }
 ```

-This endpoint retrieves all active subscriptions for a company.
+This endpoint retrieves all active subscriptions for a Company.

 ### HTTP Request